-- 18.1 A full safeguarding child protection and vulnerable adult report will be submitted to the Governing Body for the College annually.
+- 17.1 A full safeguarding child protection and vulnerable adult report will be submitted to the Governing Body for the College annually.
 This will include monitoring information in relation to staff training, number of concerns raised regarding students including e-safety, record keeping, interagency referrals and outcomes in order to measure the effectiveness of this policy and strengthen practice where needed.
-In addition, a termly report will be submitted to Academic Board and monthly report to the Senior Leadership Team. - 18.2 This policy will be reviewed and updated annually by the College's Strategic Designated Safeguarding Lead and approved by the Senior Leadership Team and Academic Board.
-In addition, the policy will be reviewed by the Governors' every two years.
+In addition, a monthly report is submitted to the Senior Leadership Team. - 17.2 This policy will be reviewed and updated annually by the College's Strategic Designated Safeguarding Lead and approved by the Senior Leadership Team and Academic Board.
+In addition, the policy will be reviewed annually by the Governors', specifically the safeguarding link Governor. - 17.3 The Vice Principal and DSL will monitor all incidents and cases that fall within the scope of this policy to ensure that staff are acting promptly in regards to safeguarding concerns and that the concerns are being monitored and reviewed in a timely and accurate way.